c-bec-k/TitanfallGenesys/02-Equipment.md

 the pulse blade can be thrown and provides a brief sonar pulse that can detect enemies even through walls.

-As an action, a character may make an **Average ([D][D]) Ranged (Light) check** to secure the blade to any solid surface within short range, including the hull of a Titan.
+As an action, a character may make an **Average ([D][d]) Ranged (Light) check** to secure the blade to any solid surface within short range, including the hull of a Titan.
 On a success it sends out a sonar pulse that reveals the current location of all enemies within short range.
 At the beginning of the next round another sonar pulse is released.

 The pulse blade can also be used as a weapon with the following profile: Ranged (Light); damage +1; crit 4; Range (Short); Limited Ammo 1, Pierce 1.